 Only you, in consultation with your orthodontist, can decide what treatment is the appropriate choice to straighten your teeth and give you the smile you want.
 Invisalign offers some clear advantages that make it the best option for an increasing number of dental patients.

-Hamer & Hamer Orthodontics takes pride in helping our patients make informed decisions for their orthodontic treatment.
+Hamer & Glassick Orthodontics takes pride in helping our patients make informed decisions for their orthodontic treatment.
 Schedule a complimentary consultation to learn more about what Invisalign can do for you!